 The College is committed to ensuring equality of opportunity for all who learn and work within it.
 The College respects and values positively differences in race; gender; sexual orientation; disability; religion; belief or age and strives vigorously to remove conditions which place people at a disadvantage and will actively combat bigotry.
 This policy is resourced, implemented and monitored on a planned basis.
-The College's Single Equality and Diversity Policy, which includes its Race Relations Policy, Gender Policy and Disability Access Policy is published on the College's intranet site.
+The College's Single Equality and Scheme, which includes its Race Relations Policy, Gender Policy and Disability Access Policy is published on the College's website.

-The College publishes an annual equality report and equality objectives to ensure compliance with all relevant equality legislation including the Equality Act 2010.
+The College publishes an annual single equality action plan to ensure compliance with all relevant equality legislation including the Equality Act 2010.
 The College undertakes equality impact assessments on all new policies and procedures and publishes the results.
 Equality impact assessments are also undertaken for existing policies and procedures on a prioritised basis.

-The College is a 'Positive about Disabled' employer and has committed to the principles and objectives of the Positive about Disabled standard.
+The College is a disability confident employer and has committed to the principles and objectives of this standard.
 The College considers all applications from disabled persons, bearing in mind the aptitudes of the individuals concerned, and guarantees an interview to any disabled applicant who meets the essential criteria for the post.
 Where an existing employee or student becomes disabled, every effort is made to ensure that employment or learning with the College continues.
-The College's policy is to provide training, career development and opportunities for promotion which are, as far as possible, identical to those for other employees.
+The College's policy is to provide training, career development and opportunities for promotion which are equitable for all employees.